humanlabmembers/Anticipation-of-Traffic-Accident/CODES/readme.txt

 	IV.
 DAD_replaced40%.pth
 	The experimental results of using the DAD dataset and randomly replacing the original videos with 40% of the generated videos in the training set.

-However, due to file size limitation, we can unfortunately only provide the code with ckpt.
-If you are interested in our work, please contact us at a later stage to obtain the corresponding ckpt.

 6. Run the test
 Change '--model_file' to the checkpoint path you want to test, set '--phase' to 'test' and run the 'main' file to get the output results.